-Fortunately surrounds are relatively easy to replace and their specifications are typically more universal than the other speaker components, making them easier to find.
+Fortunately, surrounds are relatively easy to replace, and their specifications are typically more universal than the other speaker components, making them easier to find.

 The spider makes up the interior portion of the speaker suspension.
-Its main purpose is to keep the voice coil where it should be, allowing movement along the Z-axis and restrictive movement in the X and Y-axes.
+Its main purpose is to keep the voice coil where it should be, allowing movement along the Z-axis and restrictive movement in the X and Y axes.

-The spider is connected to the voice coil to its interior and to the basket at its exterior.
+The spider is connected to the voice coil to its interior and the basket at its exterior.

 The suspension also plays a role in determining the low-frequency response and power handling of the speaker.

 The voice coil is a tightly-wound (typically cylindrical-shaped) coil of conductive wire.
-It has a lead wire attached to either of its ends and becomes part of a circuit that passed the AC audio signal.
+It has a lead wire attached to either of its ends and becomes part of a circuit that passes the AC audio signal.

 As an AC voltage is applied across the voice coil, a coinciding varying magnetic field is induced around it.
 This magnetic field interacts with the permanent magnet's field and causes the voice coil (and attached diaphragm) to move.

-The consistency of winding tension; application of enamels and adhesives, and wire composition all influence coil performance and play a role in determining the efficiency and power rating of the speaker driver.
+The consistency of winding tension, application of enamels and adhesives, and wire composition all influence coil performance and play a role in determining the efficiency and power rating of the speaker driver.